 Mushrooms on a dead tree.
 These hasten the decomposition and provide media for various other organisms to grow.

 We use Mycorrhizae, fungi that enhance the roots of the plants and trees in our garden.
 They also help link the roots together.
-Recent research has shown that these fungi make a very strong communication network between the trees.
+Recent research has shown that these fungi make a very strong communication network between trees.

 Some fungi like Trichoderma, help in preventing other harmful fungi from taking over the plants.